Siteimprove/alfa/docs/review/api/alfa-rules.api.md

         };
         readonly "has-description": {
             readonly type: "boolean";
-            readonly message: "Is the visual information of the [audio/video] available through its\n            audio or a separate audio description track?";
+            readonly message: "Is the visual information of the [audio/video] available through its audio or a separate audio description track?";
         };
         readonly "is-audio-streaming": {
             readonly type: "boolean";